II2u7et/II2u7et/README.md

 - 👀 I’m interested in analysing, exploring new tech and solving problems.
 - 🌱 I’m currently learning system engineering.
 - 💞️ I’m looking to collaborate on any great venture.
-- 📫 How to reach me through this email: ph.hogphuc@gmail.com (yes the word "hong" without letter 'n')
+- 📫 Reach me through this email: ph.hogphuc@gmail.com (yes, the word "hong" without letter 'n')

 Thank you and nice to meet you!